 When you generate analysis graphs and reports, the Astra LoadTest Analysis engine copies all of the scenario result files (.eve and .lrr) to a database.
 Once the database is created (and stored in the Data directory), the analysis works directly with the database and does not use the result files.

-For information on Astra LoadTest Analysis, see Chapter 18, Understanding Astra LoadTest Analysis.
+For information on Astra LoadTest Analysis, see the Astra LoadTest Analysis User's Guide.

 Collating Results